Vianney-Gln/Focus/README.md

 ## ![What is Focus](https://i.imgur.com/XqLrPTo.png)
 <br>

-Proudly presents: Focus, this app.
+Proudly presents: Focus, this app.<br>
-It was born from 4 individuals, the 18th of October, 2021.
+It was born from 4 individuals, the 18th of October, 2021.<br>
 It came as the second project for our training at Wild Code School (Nantes, Fr).<br>
 Why `Focus` ?
 Simply a direct reference to camera's lenses<br>
 This app provides functionalities such as: browsing libraries, bookmarking movies/series, advanced search and more...